fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

 The transformation rule stays the same, but in the second example, there is no `cat` entry in the input model.
 This means that the model transformation framework will default to the value found at `input` instead.
 Note that the value at `input` could also be an object containing transforms.

 ## Inversion

 The framework can generate the inverse of a document where it does not use nested transforms, and to the extent that individual transforms are invertible (and have their invertible function defined in the framework).
 One can then use the results of a transform as input to this inverse transformation and should get the original document as output.

 The function used for inverting rules is: `fluid.model.transform.invertConfiguration(transformDocument)`, which takes a single input: the transformation rules that should be inverted.
 It outputs the inverted rules (inverted transformation rules).

 In practice, perfect inversion of a rule is not always possible.
 Unless extra information is kept, or extra information added about defaulting values, etc., the inversion/lensing will be lossy (see [FLUID-5133](https://issues.fluidproject.org/browse/FLUID-5133) ).

 If we call our original transformation function `F`, input document `x` and output document `y`, a general transformation is described as follows: `F(x)=y`.
-If we say the inverse of `F` is called `G`, we use the following vocabulary to describe different levels of inversion:
+If we say the inverse of `F` is called `G`, we use the following vocabulary to describe different levels of invertibility:

 * **Losslessly Invertible:** `G(y)=G(F(x))=x`
-  * This is in practice not always, since the generated `x` may be missing some entries, or have extra entries, depending on how well all the paths in the original `x` match the ones used by the transformation function `F`.
+  * This is in practice not always possible, since the generated `x` may be missing some entries, or have extra entries, depending on how well all the paths in the original `x` match the ones used by the transformation function `F`.
 * **Partly Invertible:** `F(x)=F(G(F(x)))`
   * In this case, there is no condition on the output of `G` alone, but it is guaranteed that one can pipe an original input model through an `F->G` sequence an unlimited number of times and always get the same model `y` as output (we say that `F(G)` is _[idempotent](https://en.wikipedia.org/wiki/Idempotence) on the image of `F`_)
 * **Not Invertible:** `G` **does not exist (or has not been defined in the framework)**
-  * For non-inverable functions, there is either no logical way of deciding what an inverse would mean for that function, or there is no way to reproduce the original input document from an output document.
+  * For non-invertible functions, there is either no logical way of deciding what an inverse would mean for that function, or there is no way to reproduce the original input document from an output document.

-The invertibility of each transform function will be described in conection to the individual transform function below.
+The invertibility of each transform function will be described in connection to the individual transform function below.

+## Working with non-serialisable models

+The framework currently permits the use of model values which cannot be serialised directly to JSON (e.g. objects of type Date, Regexp, DOM nodes or other native types) - however, this is done at the user's own risk, understanding the limitations of this usage, and bearing in mind that in future the framework may forbid such models in some contexts.
+When the framework encounters any such object (strictly, any object which fails the [`fluid.isPlainObject`](CoreAPI.md#fluid-isplainobject-totest-strict-) test), it will treat such an object as immutable, and if it appears in a relay or transform context, its object reference will simply be copied from the source to target document/model.
+This implies that with respect to these objects, if they are not immutable, the source and target documents will be aliased together, and any changes made to the native object will be reflected in both documents.

+See the entry on [model objects](FrameworkConcepts.md#model-objects) on the [Framework Concepts](FrameworkConcepts.md) for further discussion on this topic.

 ## Transformation Functions:

-### Output a value given as input (fluid.transforms.value and fluid.transforms.identity)
+### Output a value given as input (`fluid.transforms.value` and `fluid.transforms.identity`)

 **Type:** standardTransformFunction

 **Description:** This transform takes an input value and outputs it.
 When an `inputPath` is present, the value is taken from that path.
 Else the value found at `input` will be output (unless it is a `transform`, in which case it will be interpreted).
 It is primarily used by the framework in its shorthand notation (see examples).
 It is a synonym to `fluid.transforms.identity`.

 **Invertibility:** Partly invertible.
 The `input` default values are always ignored.